Welcome Ramsey County Jurors!

 The term of service in Ramsey County is just ONE WEEK.
 If you are assigned to a trial, you must serve on the trial until you are dismissed.
 Some trials last longer than a week, but it is more common that jurors are here a week or less.
 You should plan ahead and make sure you have no appointments or scheduling conflicts during your term of service and the following week.

 Court hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding state holidays.

 Jurors selected for a trial will receive specific reporting instructions from the judge trying the case.
 Trials are typically in session from 9:00 a.m. to 4:30 p.m. with a noon lunch break.

 Jurors are paid $20 per day, plus round trip mileage at 54 cents per mile from your residence to the courthouse to cover all expenses including parking.
 Jurors are only paid for the days they are required to physically report to the courthouse.

-Either call the juror information line at (651) 266-8232 and listen to a recorded announcement, or check the Juror Reporting Instructions Tab on this web page anytime on the weekend before your term of service (listed on the top right of the summons form).
+Jurors must either call the juror information line at (651) 266-8232 and listen to a recorded announcement, or check the Juror Reporting Instructions Tab on this web page anytime after 5:00 p.m. the day before your term of service is scheduled to begin (listed on the top right of the summons form).
 The announcement will contain reporting information by Call in/Group (group) number.

 If your group number is needed to report, the announcement will include what time and location to report for your jury service.
 If your group number is not needed, the announcement will give further reporting directions.